Featured case law commentary

 Videos

-Member talks: back to basics: privilege
+Member talks – back to basics: evidence

 Exploring legal professional privilege, without prejudice privilege, and the evolving implications of AI on privilege.
 This series of bitesize videos, exclusive to Dispute Resolution Section members are delivered by experts to support you in giving the best possible legal advice to your clients.